From Rev. Baker

 Dear Beloved Community,

-If you already give on an annual basis, I encourage you to increase your giving, so that your generosity of spirit matches the generosity of blessing that’s been bestowed upon us.
+If you already give on an annual basis, I encourage you to increase your giving, so that your generosity of spirit matches the generosity of blessing bestowed upon us.

 If you have never pledged to the church before, I invite that new level of commitment.
 Please understand that gifts of all sizes have an impact on the work of our church.
-To pledge, simply estimate what you intend to give in 2018.
+To pledge, simply estimate what you intend to give in 2019.
 Some people determine a weekly gift and multiply it by the 52 weeks in a year.
-Others pledge to give a percentage of their annual income.
+Others commit to give a percentage of their annual income.
 Automatic Giving is a method nearly half of our donors choose.
-But telling us is what matters most.
-Knowing your giving plans and the giving plans of all who support the church, helps us to plan our ministries.
+Knowing your giving plans and the giving plans of all who support the church, is vital to planning our ministries.

-Please prayerfully consider your giving, fill out the enclosed Estimate of Giving Card, and return it to the church on or before December 10, when we will bless the cards during the Sunday Service.
+Please prayerfully consider your giving.
+Fill out an Estimate of Giving Card and return it to the church on or before January 6, when we will bless the cards during the Sunday Service.

-Let us come alive to this wild and precious moment, so that our church can grow into the fullest expression of its mission and vision.
-Please join me in bringing your whole self, and your financial gifts, as we live out our unique calling at this time and in this place.
+What shall we bring?
+Please join me in bringing your whole self as we live out our unique calling at this time and in this place.

 With deep gratitude,